anoma/juvix-docs/docs/howto/quick-start.md

 # Quick Start

-To install Juvix, follow the instructions in the [Installation How-to](./howto/installing.md).
+To install Juvix, follow the instructions in the [installation guide](./installing.md).

 After installation, run `juvix --help` to see the list of commands.